Teleport Authentication with Microsoft Entra ID (formerly Azure AD) | Teleport

 Using the Web UI

 If you get "access denied" or other login errors, the number one place to check is the Audit Log.
-To view the recording, select Audit in the Teleport Web UI, then click Session Recordings in the menu.
+Under the Management area you can access it within the Activity tab in the Teleport Web UI.

 Example of a user being denied because the role